maevadevs/Learn-SQL-Server/1-dml-dql/02-sorting-data/01-order-by.md

 - **With `SELECT` alone, SQL Server returns a result set in an unspecified order of rows**
 - To guarantee that the rows in the result set are sorted, use `ORDER BY`
-- If you specify multiple columns, the result set is sorted by the first column and then that sorted result set is sorted by the second column, and so on
+- If you specify multiple columns, the result set is sorted by priority: First, by the first column and then that sorted result set is sorted by the second column, and so on
 - The columns that appear in the `ORDER BY` clause must correspond to either:
   - A column in the select list
   - A column defined in the table specified in the `FROM` clause
 - `ASC` sorts the result from the lowest value to the highest value (Default)
 - `DESC` sorts the result set from the highest value to the lowest value
-- `NULL` is treated as lowest
+- `NULL` values are treated as lowest
 - When processing a `SELECT` statement with an `ORDER BY` clause, the `ORDER BY` clause is the last clause to be processed

 ```